Nahuel88Ar/Cells-Detection-/README.md

 **Please star this repository if you like it :)**

 ## Installation:
 This algorithm has been implemented using **Python 3.8.8 bit 64**.
-To install the necessary packages for this framework run:
+To install the necessary packages for this framework download the requirements.txt file and run:
 ```
 pip install -r requirements.txt
 ```